cmsflash/cmsflash.github.io/index.md

 layout: page
 ---

-Shen Zhuoran (Zhuoran is the first name) holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) and has formerly been an AI Resident at [Google Research](https://research.google/) and Research Interns at [Tencent](https://www.tencent.com/en-us/) and [SenseTime](https://www.sensetime.com/en/).
-He currently focuses on the the attention mechanism, including fully-attentional visual modeling and the application of [efficient attention](ai/2019/12/02/efficient-attention.html) in various domains.
-He also has interests in large-scale visual pretraining.
+Shen Zhuoran (Zhuoran is the first name) is a Software Engineer at [Pony.ai](https://pony.ai/).
+He holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) and has formerly been an AI Resident at [Google Research](https://research.google/) and Research Interns at [Tencent](https://www.tencent.com/en-us/) and [SenseTime](https://www.sensetime.com/en/).
+His research currently focuses on autonomous driving prediction and the the attention mechanism.

 # Education